AvolitesLtd/TitanManual/docs/titan-basics/front-panel-buttons.md

 Each fader handle on the console has buttons associated with it.

-<Keys.Annotation>A</Keys.Annotation> **Select** button
+<Keys.Annotation>A</Keys.Annotation> <strong>Select</strong> button

-<Keys.Annotation>B</Keys.Annotation> **Flash** button
+<Keys.Annotation>B</Keys.Annotation> <strong>Flash</strong> button

-On the **Diamond 9** the buttons are arranged like this for the rotary faders and the linear faders:
+On the <strong>Diamond 9</strong> the buttons are arranged like this for the rotary faders and the linear faders:

 ![Diamond Select and Flash](/docs/images/Diamond-Select-Flash.png)

-On the **Sapphire Touch** the buttons are like this for the upper and lower faders.
+On the <strong>Sapphire Touch</strong> the buttons are like this for the upper and lower faders.
 The Sapphire Touch also has a black button with each handle which can be assigned a function using Key Profiles.

 ![Sapphire Select and Flash](/docs/images/Sapphire-Select-Flash.png)

-On **all other consoles**, the buttons are arranged like this:
+On <strong>all other consoles</strong>, the buttons are arranged like this:

 ![Arena Select and Flash](/docs/images/Arena-Select-Flash.png)